GenesisFR/DS1TroubleshootingGuide/README.md

 ## Enable DirectPlay

+If Windows doesn't detect that the game needs DirectPlay (when clicking on Multiplayer), you have to enable it manually.

+Method 1 (Windows 10 or later):

+Type this command in an [admin command-line](https://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-10):

+`fondue /Enable-feature:DirectPlay`

+Method 2 (Windows 7 or later):

+Type this command in an [admin PowerShell](https://www.howtogeek.com/742916/how-to-open-windows-powershell-as-an-admin-in-windows-10), it'll automatically enable any other component required for Directplay to work:

+`Enable-WindowsOptionalFeature –FeatureName "DirectPlay" -All -Online`

+Method 3 (Windows Vista or later):

-If Windows doesn't detect that the game needs DirectPlay (when clicking on Multiplayer), go to `Control Panel -> Programs and Features -> Turn Windows features on or off -> Legacy Components -> Enable DirectPlay`.
+Go to `Control Panel -> Programs and Features -> Turn Windows features on or off -> Legacy Components -> Enable DirectPlay`.

-Note: this only applies to Windows 7 or later.
+Note: this only applies to Windows Vista or later.

 ## Enable EAX